Raymond Johansen: Governing Mayor of Oslo

-Following the 2015 local elections he became governing mayor of Oslo, leading a coalition with the Socialist Left Party and the Green Party.
+Following the 2015 local elections, Johansen became governing mayor of Oslo, leading a coalition consisting of the Labour Party, Socialist Left Party and the Green Party.

+Between March and April 2016, the Oslo municipal websites listed Johansen as "byregjeringsleder" (lit.
+Head of the City Government).
+However, the Ministry of Local Government and Regional Development ruled that the name change violated the law on local government and Johansen's title was subsequently reverted to "byrådsleder" (Governing Mayor).

 On 30 April 2018, Johansen took part in a Dagsrevyen debate with the Minister of Justice, Tor Mikkel Wara, regarding immigration in Oslo.
 Wara notably blamed gang criminality on the increase of immigration in the capital.
 Wara further added that gang issues was attributed to ethnic and cultural issues, and that it was the reason for why it was important to stop immigration in Oslo.
 Johansen defended the city's handling of immigration, citing increase in borough spending and the strengthening of kindergartens and better opportunities to learn Norwegian.

 Johansen was re-elected following the 2019 local elections, and presented his new city commissioners on 23 October.

 In June 2021, following a motion of no confidence against City Commissioner for Transport and the Environment Lan Marie Berg, Johansen put forward the cabinet question in Oslo's city council, which was supported by the opposition parties.
 He expressed that he wanted to continue a coalition with the Socialist Left and Green Party should he continue to lead the council cabinet.

 On 21 June, mayor of Oslo Marianne Borgen gave Johansen the green light to form a new city council cabinet, after the opposition, led by the Conservative Party, failed to seek enough support for a Conservative led cabinet.

 Johansen presented his second cabinet on 24 June, with the only change being Sirin Hellvin Stav who succeeded Lan Marie Berg as commissioner for transport and the environment.

 In early January 2022, he criticised the government for being unclear its handling of COVID-19.
 He also asked the health services to document hospitalisations and hospitals' capacity; and that municipalities should be in charge of measures themselves, including the temporary halt on alcohol beverages.

 On 3 October, he announced that he would be seeking re-election for a third term in the 2023 local elections.

+On 9 February 2023, Johansen conducted a reshuffle of his city commissioners not soon after revelations of dire conditions in care homes in Oslo.
+The reshuffle included the sacking of Robert Steen, the city commissioner for the elderly, health and labour; he refused to comment on whether this was related to the revelations.

+Johansen and his city government stepped down on 25 October 2023 following the 2023 local elections and was succeeded by a new one headed by Eirik Lae Solberg, whom he had previously defeated at the 2019 local elections.